historic-trails/website/sites/neff-tavern-smokehouse.md

 %}

 ## Location
-The Neff Tavern is located on an unmarked street, west from the Missouri highway number 41 (half a mile) and Arrow Rock (6 miles).
+The Neff Tavern is located on an unmarked street, west from the Missouri Highway 41 (half a mile) and Arrow Rock (6 miles).

 ***